 Why Should you Attend Tech Conferences?

-Learning multiples when a number of brains come together in the name of Conferences, Meetups, and Communities
+Learning multiples when a few like-minded people come together in the name of Conferences, Meetups, and Communities

 A tech conference overloads your brain with a large about of information in a short amount of time.
 You will get introduced to a wide set of technologies and how they are used in the industry.